Profiling (computer programming): Statistical profilers

 These profilers operate by sampling.
 A sampling profiler probes the target program's call stack at regular intervals using operating system interrupts.
 Sampling profiles are typically less numerically accurate and specific, providing only a statistical approximation, but allow the target program to run at near full speed.
 "The actual amount of error is usually more than one sampling period.
 In fact, if a value is n times the sampling period, the expected error in it is the square-root of n sampling periods."

 In practice, sampling profilers can often provide a more accurate picture of the target program's execution than other approaches, as they are not as intrusive to the target program and thus don't have as many side effects (such as on memory caches or instruction decoding pipelines).
-Also since they don't affect the execution speed as much, they can detect issues that would otherwise be hidden.
+Also since they don't create much overhead, they can detect issues that would otherwise be hidden.
 They are also relatively immune to over-evaluating the cost of small, frequently called routines or 'tight' loops.
 They can show the relative amount of time spent in user mode versus interruptible kernel mode such as system call processing.

 Unfortunately, running kernel code to handle the interrupts incurs a minor loss of CPU cycles from the target program, diverts cache usage, and cannot distinguish the various tasks occurring in uninterruptible kernel code (microsecond-range activity) from user code.
 Dedicated hardware can do better: ARM Cortex-M3 and some recent MIPS processors' JTAG interfaces have a PCSAMPLE register, which samples the program counter in a truly undetectable manner, allowing non-intrusive collection of a flat profile.

 Some commonly used statistical profilers for Java/managed code are SmartBear Software's AQtime and Microsoft's CLR Profiler.
 Those profilers also support native code profiling, along with Apple Inc.'s Shark (OSX), OProfile (Linux), Intel VTune and Parallel Amplifier (part of Intel Parallel Studio), and Oracle Performance Analyzer, among others.